Communication and Interaction

 Staff across the School are involved in continuous professional development (both internal and external professional courses) as required.
 Learning Support have recently had training for interventions to support Inference, Dyslexia and Neurodiversity, Functional Skills in English, EAL, Better Reading Partnership, phonics training, Precision Teaching training, Success at Arithmetic and maths intervention training and Emotion Coaching training.
 Our school is part of the Peterborough Virtual School’s Connected Communities Project.

 Children and young people may experience a wide range of social and emotional difficulties that manifest themselves in many ways.
 (SEND Code of Practice 2015)

-The School Nurse visits regularly and an appointment can be requested.
 Where specialist intervention is required, the School works with Child & Adolescent Mental Health Services (CAMHs) and will refer to other agencies through the Early Help Assessment as appropriate.
-For students with particular needs the Educational Psychologist may be consulted.
-Some staff have attended an attachment disorder course.
+Where appropriate referrals may be made to CHUMS, (Mental Health and Emotional Wellbeing Service for Children and Young People).
+For students with particular needs, the Educational Psychologist may be consulted.
+Some staff have attended an attachment awareness course and some staff are undertaking the ELSA course.
 Where appropriate, the School will consult with the Virtual School or Post Adoption Support Services.

 Should you have any concerns, please contact the Pupil Support Officers (PSOs) in the first instance:

 Please also see the school’s Anti-Bullying and Harassment policy:

 Parents and students can access the following online support.

 https://www.keep-your-head.com/cyp - this is a Peterborough/Cambs website detailing what support is on offer

 Free Help & Counselling for Young People ¦ Cambridgeshire, Peterborough (centre33.org.uk)